Glat0s/custom_d_fine-deimv2-face/README.md

 ## Usage example
 0. `git clone https://github.com/ArgoHA/custom_d_fine.git`
+1. For bigger models (l, x) download from gdrive andput into `pretrained` folder
-1. Prepare your data: `images` folder and `labels` folder (txt file per image in YOLO format).
+2. Prepare your data: `images` folder and `labels` folder (txt file per image in YOLO format).
-2. Customize `config.yaml`, minimal example:
+3. Customize `config.yaml`, minimal example:
       - `exp_name`.
 This is experiment name which is used in model's output folder.
 After you train a model, you can run export/bench/infer and it will use the model under this name + current date.
       - `root`.
 Path to the directory where you store your dataset and where model outputs will be saved
       - `data_path`.
 Path to the folder with `images` and `labels`
       - `label_to_name`.
 Your custom dataset classes
       - `model_name`.
 Choose from n/s/m/l/x model sizes.
       - and usual things like: epochs, batch_size, num_workers.
 Check out config.yaml for all configs.
-3. Run `preprocess` and `split` scripts from custom_d_fine repo.
+4. Run `preprocess` and `split` scripts from custom_d_fine repo.
-4. Run `train` script, changing confurations, iterating, untill you get desired results.
+5. Run `train` script, changing confurations, iterating, untill you get desired results.
-5. Run `export`script to create ONNX, TensorRT, OpenVINO models.
+6. Run `export`script to create ONNX, TensorRT, OpenVINO models.

 [Training example with Colab](https://colab.research.google.com/drive/1ZV12qnUQMpC0g3j-0G-tYhmmdM98a41X?usp=sharing)